 Eating well to build muscle healthily

-Building muscle takes more than just exercise – you also need to eat a healthy diet, because nutrition plays a crucial role when it comes to building muscle.
+Well-defined muscles don’t just start in the gym – they also start on your plate. because nutrition plays a crucial role when it comes to building muscle.

 Text: Anna Miller